namel3ss-Ai/namel3ss-ai-programming-language/docs/language/english_syntax.md

 - `use model "name" provided by "provider"` → model definition.
 - `ai "name": when called: ...` → AI block with `model`, `input`, and optional `description`.
 - `agent "name": the goal is "..."; the personality is "..."` → agent definition.
 - `flow "name": this flow will: ... do ai/agent/tool ...` → flow with ordered steps; `first/then/finally` are readability sugar.
+Use `find <alias> where:` for record queries.
 - `app "name": starts at page "home"` → app entry page + description.
 - `page "name": found at route "/"; titled "..."` → page declaration; `show text:` / `show form asking:` map to text/form components.